 Rita entered the picture and developed the first integrated marketing and communications strategy, launching a comprehensive plan complete with re-brand, marketing material, digital/social media channel strategy, corporate communications, and media outreach.

-Rita Immediately launched sponsorship initiatives to leverage corporate responsibility and employee engagement program needs in corporate partners, resulting in first-time and multi-year funding from BBVA, Purina, and AVON, among others.
+Rita immediately implemented sponsorship initiatives to leverage corporate responsibility and employee engagement program needs in corporate partners, resulting in first-time and multi-year funding from BBVA, Purina, and AVON, among others.

-To increase brand awareness and position the Urban Resource Institute as a national thought leader, a new and innovative program was developed and launched to respond to the unmet need of domestic violence victims with pets in New York City, People and Animals Living Safely (PALS), achieving placement in tier one outlets including WNYC and The Associated Press, along with local affiliates: ABC, CBS, FOX, Daily News, Telemundo, NY1 Noticias, and others.
+To increase brand awareness and position the Urban Resource Institute as a national thought leader, a new and innovative program was developed and launched to respond to the unmet need of domestic violence victims with pets in New York City, People and Animals Living Safely (PALS), achieving placement in tier one outlets including The New York Times, The Wall Street Journal, WNYC and The Associated Press, along with local affiliates: ABC, CBS, FOX, Daily News, Telemundo, NY1 Noticias, and others.